Leasing a brand-spanking new car can be a very efficient and cost-effective way to get yourself on the roads.

 - No Modifications - As the car doesn’t belong to you, you’re not allowed to make any modifications to tailor it to your needs and wants.

-- Damage Charges - If the vehicle is not returned to the leasing company in line with the BVRLA’s Fair Wear and Tear guidelines, you will be liable to penalty charges.
+- Damage Charges - If the vehicle is not returned to the leasing company in line with the BVRLA guidelines for fear wear and tear, you will be liable to penalty charges.

 Which has more of a Taxable Benefit?

 If you’re looking to reduce your carbon footprint and drive a more economical and environmentally friendly vehicle, you’ll definitely benefit more from leasing through your business.